 - Does the support handles account deactivation issues?

-- Does the data retention possible if security leak leads to account hacking?
+- Does data retention possible if a security leak leads to account hacking?

 - Does the user get to remove the personal information permanently?

-- Does the account deactivation process checks for security leaks?
+- Does the account deactivation process check for security leaks?

 - Does the account deactivation remove the username from the system?

 Above, we have discussed some of the underlying standard functionality of deactivating applications.
-If you have to compare this scenario with other forms, then there you may find a few more test scenarios.
+If you have to compare this scenario with other forms, you may find a few more test scenarios there.

-For example, if a user deactivates his profile on Facebook, that means that users’ activity is restricted, and others can’t access the profile.
+For example, if a user deactivates his profile on Facebook, the user’s activity is restricted, and others can’t access the profile.
 In such a case, Facebook has different user account deletion, which removes data from the account.